istio/istio/README.md

 helm upgrade --namespace $NAMESPACE -n $COMPONENT $CONFIGDIR -f global.yaml
 ```

-The doc will use the "iop $NAMESPACE $COMPONENT $CONFIGDIR" helper from env.sh - which is the equivalent
+The doc will use the `iop $NAMESPACE $COMPONENT $CONFIGDIR` helper from `env.sh` - which is the equivalent
-with the commands above.
+to the commands above.

-In the instructions below, $IBASE refers to the working tree of this repo.
+In the instructions below, `$IBASE` refers to the working tree of this repo.

 ## Common options